-- Air Quality: Mono County is part of the Great Basin Valley Unified Air Pollution Control District.
+- Air Quality: Mono County is part of the Great Basin Valleys Air Basin under the stewardship of the Great Basin Unified Air Pollution Control District.
 For air quality measures of the State of California and National Ambient Air Quality Standards (NAAQS), this area is at unclassifiable/attainment for ozone (8 hour) and particulate matter (PM-10). - Cultural Resources: An appropriate level of archaeological and cultural studies, including Native American consultation, will be required for any project along this route, as well as the assessment and possible mitigation for all cultural resource impacts.
 SR 182 travels adjacent to the Federally Recognized Native American tribal land of Bridgeport Indian Colony. - Floodplain: The Special Flood Hazard Areas (SFHA) maps as designated by the Federal Emergency Management Agency's (FEMA) National Flood Insurance Program were evaluated.
 Segment 1 from PM 0.00 to PM 4.8 is designated as a 100 year flood risk by FEMA. - Geology/Soils/Seismic: SR 182 crosses over one unnamed minor fault near the East Walker River from PM 2.8 to PM 4.4 in Segment 1.
 Another unnamed minor fault runs along SR 182 from PM 4.9 to 6.2, spanning Segments 1 and 2.
-Two other unnamed minor faults are identified at PM 7.6 and at 8.6 in Segment 2 near the East Walker River. - Recreational Land: There is a recreational area, Bridgeport Bellfield's & Skate Park, in the first segment of SR 182 within one mile of the route at Aurora Canyon Road.
-It is operated and maintained by the Mono County Department of Public Works. - Species Considerations: The following species of plants and animals are listed as either special concern, threatened or endangered within a 1000 feet wide corridor centered along SR 182: - American manna grass-Glyceria grandis - Bodie Hills cuisckiella-Cusickiella quadricostata - Intermontane lupine Lupinus pusillus var.intermountanus - Lahontan Cuttthroat Trout-Oncorhynchus clarkia henshawi - Lavin's milk-vetc-Astragalus oophorus var. lavinii - Masonic Mountain jewel-flower-Streptanthus oliganthus - Migratory birds (vasious species) - Prairie wedge grass-Sphenopholis obtusata - Sierra Nevada Yellow legged frog-rana sierra - Yosemite toad-anaxyrus canorus - Water and Wetlands: The East Walker River runs along SR 182, from PM 4.9 to the end of the route.
-There are several wetlands (Freshwater Forested/Shrub Wetland) throughout the route and two lakes located in the first segment.
-An appropriate level of consideration, including obtaining a section 401 certification from Lahontan Regional Water Quality Control Board, will be required for projects along this route, as well as the assessment and possible mitigation for all impacts to wetlands or other jurisdictional waters.
+Two other unnamed minor faults are identified at PM 7.6 and at 8.6 in Segment 2 near the East Walker River. - Recreational Land: Threre is a recrerational area, Bridgeport Ballfields & Skate Park, in the first segement of SR 182 within one mile of the route at Aurora Canyon Road.
+It is operated and maintained by the Mono County Department of Public Works. - Species Considerations: The following species of plants and animals are listed as either special concern, threatened or endangered within a 1000 feet wide corridor centered along SR 182: - American manna grass-Glyceria grandis - Bodie Hills cuisckiella-Cusickiella quadricostata - Intermontane lupine Lupinus pusillus var.intermountanus - Lahontan Cuttthroat Trout-Oncorhynchus clarkia henshawi - Lavin's milk-vetc-Astragalus oophorus var. lavinii - Masonic Mountain jewel-flower-Streptanthus oliganthus - Migratory birds (vasious species) - Prairie wedge grass-Sphenopholis obtusata - Sierra Nevada Yellow legged frog-rana sierra - Yosemite toad-anaxyrus canorus

-• Wild and Scenic Rivers: The wildlife areas begin near the north end of Bridgeport Reservoir and straddle the highway and East Walker River for seven miles, nearly to the Nevada border.
+- Water and Wetlands: East Walker River runs along SR 182, from PM 4.9 to the end of the route.
+There are several wetlands (Freshwater Forested/Shrub Wetland) throughout the route and two lakes located in the first segment. - Wild and Scenic Rivers: The wildlife areas begin near the north end of Bridgeport Reservoir and straddle the highway and East Walker River for seven miles, nearly to the Nevada border.
 This wildlife area is approximately 1,400 acres of wetlands and riparian habitat.
 The river valley is a migration corridor for the East Walker mule deer herd.